BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

     - cyan instead of blue
     - yellow instead of green
     - magenta instead of red

+#### Chroma Keyed Passthrough
+You can use the `toggle_overlay_passthrough` shortcut to activate chroma keyed passthrough mode for the overlay.
+In this mode the marker(s) are displayed on a magenta colored canvas as background instead of the rendered game content.
+This allows you see the markers' positioning in the real world if your vr hmd (and runtime) support chroma keyed passthrough.
+This may be helpful when setting up/dialing in the cor position, or to compare tracking data coming from a motion controller or vive tracker with it's actual movement.
+Note that while th overlay is in passthrough mode, the magenta colored arrow is displayed in grey instead, to keep it from becoming (partially) transparent.

 ### Connection Loss
 OXRMC can detect whether a reference tracker isn't available anymore if:
 - for a physical tracker: the runtime lost tracking of a motion controller / vive tracker